Preparing for the Classroom by Spending Time in the Classroom

 In his observation work, he learned about building “an equitable classroom, one that offers a very welcoming environment for all students,” he says.
 That is a focus of NVU’s education program.

 In a practicum coming up, Sam will teach math.
 His student teaching will include teaching units, planning lessons, and managing the classroom.
-“That’s absolutely going to be great experience,” he says.
+“That’s absolutely going to be a great experience,” he says.

 Faculty Mentoring Keeps Students on Track